-It is a travel through time and space, picking its inspiration through ancient and modern cultures, finding its textures and colours from patterns found in nature.
+It is a travel through time and space, picking its inspiration through ancient and modern cultures, expressed in clean geometric lines.

-WARA DESIGNS follows the journey of a French silversmith.
-It reflects, in clean geometric lines, her admiration for the heritage of metal jewellery in ancient civilizations from around the world.
+WARA DESIGNS follows the journey of French silversmith Caroline Daoulas.
+Her jewellery reflects, in clean geometric lines, her admiration for the heritage of metal jewellery in ancient civilizations from around the world.

-In Peru, her dream to work silver became a reality when she trained as a silversmith.
-As a tribute to the place where she learnt the ancient craftsmanship, she chose WARA DESIGNS as her brand name - Wara Wara meaning constellation in Aymara (an ancestral language still spoken in part of The Andes).
+She trained as a silversmith while living in Peru.
+As a tribute, she chose WARA DESIGNS as her brand name - Wara Wara meaning 'stars' in Aymara (an ancestral language still spoken in parts of The Andes).

 THE MAKING PROCESS

 Craftsmanship is the benchmark for quality and unique jewellery.
 Every piece of WARA DESIGNS is handmade one piece at a time.
-The metal is shaped, forged, hammered, soldered, polished using specific tools and requiring skilled labour until it is transformed into a work of art.
+The metal is shaped, forged, hammered, soldered, polished using specific tools and requiring skilled labour until it is transformed into a one-of-a-kind piece of jewellery.

 More information on the metals used: click here to go the the metal tab

 Original designs and quality craftsmanship are the essence of the brand.
 The intention is to create Wearable Art that will come to its final expression by the contact of the body of the wearer and reveal a glimpse of his/her personality.